dendriel/rozsa-template-processor/README.md

   - Expressions just to add comments in the template
   - The whole expression is erased during processing
   - eg. ${// this is a comment and won't appear in the final result}
+- All logic should check if the index is inside the content bound before accessing it
 - Select a license type
 - Release